The Meynell Church Trustees

 In 1863 she married Hugo Francis Meynell Ingram.
-He was elected as Conservative MP for West Staffordshire in 1868 and in 1869 inherited Temple Newsam House in Yorkshire, and Hoar Cross, Staffordshire.
-Tragically he died in a riding accident in 1871, leaving her widowed and childless at the age of 31.
+He was elected as Conservative MP for West Staffordshire in 1868 and in 1869 inherited Temple Newsam House in Yorkshire and Hoar Cross Hall, Staffordshire, from his father.
+Tragically, he died in a riding accident in 1871, leaving Mrs Meynell Ingram widowed and childless at the age of 31.
 She built the church of the Holy Angels, Hoar Cross, designed by G. F. Bodley and Thomas Garner, as a memorial to him.

-By a deed dated 3 February 1903, she transferred the advowson of Holy Angels, Hoar Cross, and several other livings to Trustees.
-Mindful of their foundress's original intentions, the Meynell Church Trustees have now, in turn, resolved to transfer the administration of these advowsons (with the exception of Hoar Cross itself), to the Society for the Maintenance of the Faith.
-The Benefices concerned are as follows:
+By a deed dated 3 February 1903 Mrs Meynell Ingram transferred the advowson of Holy Angels, Hoar Cross, and several other livings to Trustees.
+Mindful of their foundress's original intentions, in 2017 the Meynell Church Trustees, in turn, resolved to transfer the administration of these advowsons (with the exception of that of Hoar Cross), to the Society for the Maintenance of the Faith.

-2) Fleetwood St Nicholas (Diocese of Blackburn).
+v Fleetwood St Nicholas (Diocese of Blackburn).
 Joint patronage with the Bishop of Blackburn.
-The foundation stone was laid by Nicholas Meynell in 1960.
-Originally a chapel of ease of St Peter’s it acquired its own parish in 1987.
+Built in 1960 as a chapel of ease to St Peter’s, it became a parish church in 1987.

-3) Altofts (Diocese of Leeds, formerly Wakefield).
+v Altofts (Diocese of Leeds).
 Sole patronage.
-St Mary Magdalene Church was built by G F Bodley at Emily Meynell Ingram’s expense.
+St Mary Magdalene Church was built by G. F. Bodley at Emily Meynell Ingram’s expense.

-4) Holbeck (Diocese of Leeds, formerly Ripon) Joint patronage with the Vicar of Leeds and the diocesan bishop.
+v Holbeck (Diocese of Leeds).
+Joint patronage with the Vicar of Leeds and the Bishop of Leeds.
 St Edward’s Church, Holbeck, was built by G F Bodley at Emily Meynell Ingram’s expense.
 It was demolished in 1984.
 In 2018 the Society transferred this advowson to the Bishop of Leeds in exchange for the patronage of Grimethorpe with Brierley.

-v Whitkirk, St Mary (Diocese of Leeds, formerly Ripon).
+v Whitkirk, St Mary (Diocese of Leeds).
 Sole patronage.
 The oldest medieval church in Leeds, and parish church to Temple Newsam, seat of the Ingram family since 1622.

-7) The Trentcliffe Group benefice (Diocese of Lincoln).
+v The Trentcliffe Group benefice (Diocese of Lincoln).
 Joint patronage with the Bishop of Lincoln and the Church Society.
 The Ingrams were Lords of the Manor of Laughton.
-All Saints, Laughton, was restored by G F Bodley at at Emily Meynell Ingram’s expense, and it houses an effigy of her husband.
+All Saints, Laughton, was restored by G F Bodley at Emily Meynell Ingram’s expense and houses an effigy of her husband.

-8) Bolton upon-Dearne, St Andrew (Diocese of Sheffield).
+v Bolton upon-Dearne, St Andrew (Diocese of Sheffield).
 Sole patronage.
-Nearby Hickleton Hall was Emily Meynell Ingram’s childhood home, and the seat of the Wood family until 1947.
+Nearby Hickleton Hall was Emily Meynell Ingram’s childhood home and the seat of the Wood family until 1947.

-10) Appleton-le-Street with Amotherby, Barton-le-Street, Hovingham and Slingsby (Diocese of York).
-Joint patronage with the Archbishop, and Sir William Worsley, Bt., of Hovingham Hall.
-St Michael, Barton-le-Street, is described by Pevsner as "a sumptuous small Norman church, rebuilt without any restraint."
+v Appleton-le-Street with Amotherby, Barton-le-Street, Hovingham and Slingsby (Diocese of York).
+Joint patronage with the Archbishop and Sir William Worsley Bt of Hovingham Hall.
+St Michael, Barton-le-Street, is described by Pevsner as ‘a sumptuous small Norman church, rebuilt without any restraint’.
 A memorial tablet records that Hugo Meynell Ingram, as Lord of the Manor, paid for the rebuilding in 1871.